 (Skanda Purana)

 The devotee of Narmada is also guaranteed some special blessings.
-For instance the Vishnu-Purana guarantees that one who worships Narmada in the morning and evening will ever be saved from deadliest venoms of the serpents which are in great number in the hills and forests of Narmadakhand and live on its banks.
+For instance the Vishnu-Purana guarantees that one who worships Narmada in the morning and evening will ever be saved from deadliest venoms of the serpents which are in great number in the hills and forests of Narmadakhand and live around its banks.

 नर्मदायै नमः प्रातर्नर्मदायै नमो निशि ।